Herstory

 Therapist-intern Ryoko Wantanabe and Director Kimberli Cumming at graduation May 2005

-Kara Cook Cudini, painting the S. Maple building as part of a team effort
+Kara Cook Cudini, chief painter, therapist, and administrator painting the So.
+Maple building as part of a team effort

 Therapist-intern, Traci Koch (with Erin Lane)